2026 NHL Stadium Series

-The 2026 NHL Stadium Series is an upcoming outdoor regular season National Hockey League (NHL) game, part of the NHL Stadium Series.
-It is scheduled to be played on February 1, 2026, with the Tampa Bay Lightning hosting the Boston Bruins at Raymond James Stadium in Tampa, Florida.
+The 2026 NHL Stadium Series was an outdoor regular season National Hockey League (NHL) game, part of the NHL Stadium Series.
+The game was played on February 1, 2026, with the Tampa Bay Lightning hosting the Boston Bruins at Raymond James Stadium in Tampa, Florida.

 Background

 The league announced the game on January 8, 2025, alongside the 2026 NHL Winter Classic.
-It will be the second outdoor NHL game to be played in Florida, following the 2026 Winter Classic in Miami.
+It was the second outdoor NHL game to be played in Florida, following the 2026 Winter Classic in Miami.